mshashank02/EEC201-Project/README.md

 Figure 5.
 Flow diagram of LBG algorithm - ref.5

+# Algorithm Development & Testing

-The algorithm was refined through a series of structured tests, each focusing on a crucial step in the speech processing pipeline.
+Our algorithm was refined through a series of structured tests, each focusing on a crucial step in the speech processing pipeline.
 Below is a detailed breakdown of the development process and findings from each test.

 ## TEST 1: Human Recognition of Speech
-Before building an automated speech recognition system, an initial test was conducted to assess human recognition ability.
-Training audio samples were listened to and manually matched to their respective speakers.
-Test files were then played in a random order, and speakers were identified based on perception.
-The achieved accuracy was **34%**, highlighting the difficulty of manual speaker recognition.
-This served as a baseline for evaluating the performance of the automated system.
+Before building an automated speech recognition system, we tested our ability to recognize different speakers manually.
+We listened to training audio samples and attempted to match them to their respective speakers.
+Next, we played test files in a random order and tried to identify the speaker based on our perception.

----
+After performing this exercise, we achieved an accuracy of 34%, demonstrating the difficulty of speaker recognition through human perception alone.
+This provided a baseline for evaluating the performance of our automated system.

 ## TEST 2: Time-Domain Representation & Spectral Analysis
-Speech signals vary significantly in amplitude and duration, making **preprocessing and visualization** important for understanding their structure.
-In this test, raw waveforms of speech signals were examined and their spectral characteristics analyzed.
+Speech signals vary significantly in amplitude and duration, making preprocessing and visualization important for understanding their structure.
+In this test, we examined the raw waveform of speech and analyzed its spectral characteristics.

-- **Time-domain representation** was plotted, showing variations in amplitude and duration.
-- **Normalization** was applied to ensure consistency in feature extraction.
-- **STFT (Short-Time Fourier Transform)** was used to generate a **periodogram**, displaying the energy distribution over time and frequency.
+To begin, we loaded and plotted each speech signal in the time domain, revealing how different speakers exhibit varying amplitudes and speech durations.
+Since these variations can affect feature extraction, we normalized the signals to ensure consistent processing.
+The signals were then transformed into the frequency domain using STFT (Short-Time Fourier Transform) to generate a periodogram, which displays how speech energy is distributed across time and frequency.

-Key observations:
+### From our observations:
-- **Raw speech signals showed large variations** in amplitude and duration.
+- Raw speech signals exhibited large variations in amplitude and duration.
-- **STFT periodograms highlighted dominant frequency components**, showing how speech energy is concentrated in certain bands.
+- STFT periodograms revealed dominant frequency components in different speech samples, indicating that important speech features are concentrated in certain frequency bands.

 *(Placeholder for Time-Domain Waveform and STFT Periodogram Images)*

----

 ## TEST 3: Mel-Spaced Filter Bank Response
-Mel scale conversion models human auditory perception by compressing higher frequencies.
-In this test, **Mel-spaced filter banks** were applied to speech signals, and their effect was analyzed.
+One of the fundamental transformations in speech processing is the Mel scale conversion, which helps model human auditory perception.
+The goal of this test was to apply Mel-spaced filter banks to speech signals and analyze their effect.

-- **40 Mel filters** were designed and applied to the **frequency spectrum** of speech signals.
-- The **filter responses were plotted**, confirming their expected triangular shape.
+To achieve this, we designed 40 Mel filters and applied them to the frequency spectrum of the speech signals.
+The responses of the filters were then plotted to verify that they followed the expected triangular shape.
-- **Spectrograms before and after Mel filtering** were compared.

-Key findings:
+### Key findings:
-- **Mel filter bank responses compressed higher frequencies**, aligning with human auditory perception.
+- The Mel filter bank response showed compression of higher frequencies, aligning with how humans perceive sound.
-- **Spectrograms showed how Mel filtering emphasizes speech-relevant frequencies** while reducing irrelevant noise.
+- The speech spectrogram before and after Mel filtering demonstrated how the transformation effectively emphasizes speech-relevant frequency components while reducing less useful information.

 *(Placeholder for Mel Filter Bank Response and Before/After Filtering Spectrogram Images)*

----

 ## TEST 4: Cepstrum Analysis
-The **Cepstrum representation** provides a compact way to differentiate speakers by focusing on vocal tract characteristics.
+Extracting Cepstral features is a crucial step in speech recognition, as it helps distinguish different speakers' vocal characteristics.
+In this test, we computed MFCCs (Mel-Frequency Cepstral Coefficients) and analyzed the Cepstrum representation of the speech signals.

-Steps involved:
+### Steps involved:
-1. **Apply Discrete Cosine Transform (DCT):** Compresses spectral information.
+1. **Apply Discrete Cosine Transform (DCT):** This compresses spectral information, keeping only the most relevant coefficients.
-2. **Remove redundant frequency variations:** Retains only the most important coefficients.
+2. **Remove redundant frequency variations:** By focusing on the lower-order coefficients, we eliminate unnecessary frequency information.
-3. **Extract MFCCs:** Captures key speech features while reducing noise.
+3. **Extract MFCCs:** The first few MFCCs capture essential speech features, making them useful for recognition.

-Findings:
+### Our analysis showed that:
-- **MFCC features retained key speaker characteristics** while reducing irrelevant spectral variations.
+- MFCC features retained key speaker characteristics while reducing noise and irrelevant variations.
-- **Cepstrum representation compactly captured vocal tract characteristics**, making it useful for speaker recognition.
+- Cepstrum representation provided a more compact and effective way to differentiate between different speakers.

 *(Placeholder for MFCC Feature Representation and Cepstrum Image)*

----

 ## TEST 5: Visualizing Acoustic Space (MFCC Clusters)
-To verify the effectiveness of MFCC feature extraction, **MFCC feature vectors were plotted for multiple speakers**.
-If the feature extraction process was effective, clusters should form, with each speaker’s features grouped closely together.
+To verify the effectiveness of our extracted MFCC features, we examined how well they form distinct clusters for different speakers.
+If MFCCs work correctly, the feature vectors for each speaker should be grouped closely together, making it easier to distinguish between different individuals.

-- **Second and third MFCC coefficients were plotted** for different speakers.
+We extracted MFCC feature vectors from multiple speakers and plotted the second and third MFCC coefficients against each other.
+Each speaker’s features were color-coded for easy differentiation.
-- **Different colors were assigned** to each speaker for easy visualization.

-Observations:
+### Observations:
-- **Distinct clusters formed for different speakers**, confirming the effectiveness of MFCCs.
+- Distinct clusters were formed for different speakers, confirming that MFCCs effectively capture speaker characteristics.
-- **Some overlap existed, but most features remained well-separated**, validating the speaker recognition approach.
+- While some overlap existed, many features remained well-separated, proving that our approach is useful for speaker differentiation.

 *(Placeholder for MFCC Feature Space Scatter Plot)*

----

 ## TEST 6: Vector Quantization (VQ) Codewords
-Vector Quantization (VQ) compresses the MFCC feature space while preserving key information for speaker recognition.
+The final step in our recognition pipeline was Vector Quantization (VQ), which compresses the MFCC feature space while preserving key information.
+This step ensures that speaker models remain compact and efficient.

-- A **VQ Codebook** was trained using the **Linde-Buzo-Gray (LBG) algorithm**.
-- **Quantized codewords were overlaid on the MFCC feature vectors** from TEST 5.

-Findings:
+We trained a VQ Codebook using the Linde-Buzo-Gray (LBG) algorithm and overlaid the quantized codewords onto the previously plotted MFCC feature vectors.

+### Results & Observations:
-- **VQ codewords followed the MFCC clusters**, confirming their effectiveness in representing speech features.
+- The VQ codewords closely followed the MFCC clusters, confirming that they effectively represent the speaker’s speech patterns.
-- **VQ optimized memory usage while preserving speaker characteristics**, making it useful for speaker modeling.
+- By comparing the codewords to the original MFCC feature vectors, we observed that VQ provides an efficient representation without losing critical speaker identity.

 *(Placeholder for VQ Codewords Over MFCC Clusters Plot)*

+## Conclusion
+This project successfully implemented a speech recognition system using MFCC feature extraction and Vector Quantization.
+The step-by-step evaluations confirmed the effectiveness of each DSP technique in transforming speech into a meaningful representation for recognition.

+### Key Takeaways:
+- **MFCCs** provide a robust feature set for distinguishing speakers.
+- **Mel filtering** improves feature representation, ensuring that speech-relevant frequencies are prioritized.
+- **Cepstrum analysis** effectively reduces redundant spectral information, making classification easier.
+- **Vector Quantization** optimizes memory usage while retaining the necessary features for recognition.

+Our system demonstrates a well-structured speech processing pipeline, forming the foundation for speaker identification and speech recognition applications.